Oxford Superintendent Brian Harvey speaks to a group of people outside Oxford Middle School. Credit: The Charger

 Republish our articles for free, online or in print, under a Creative Commons license.

-Kate Royals is a Jackson native and returned to Mississippi Today as the lead education reporter after serving in the same capacity from 2016 to 2018.
+Kate Royals is a Jackson native and became Mississippi Today’s first community health editor in January 2022.
+She returned to Mississippi Today as the lead education reporter after serving in the same capacity from 2016 to 2018.
 Prior to that, she was a reporter for the Clarion-Ledger covering education and state government.
 She won awards for her investigative work, including stories about the state’s campaign finance laws and prison system.
 She was a news producer at MassLive in Springfield, Mass., after graduating from Louisiana State University’s Manship School of Mass Communications with a master’s degree in communications.

-Adam Ganucheau, as Mississippi Today's editor-in-chief, oversees the newsroom and works with the editorial team to fulfill our mission of producing high-quality journalism in the public interest.
-Adam has covered politics and state government for Mississippi Today since February 2016.
-A native of Hazlehurst, Adam has worked as a staff reporter for AL.com, The Birmingham News and The Clarion-Ledger and his work has appeared in The New York Times, The Washington Post and Atlanta Journal-Constitution.
-Adam earned his bachelor’s in journalism from the University of Mississippi.
+He previously worked as a staff reporter for Mississippi Today, AL.com, The Birmingham News, and the Clarion Ledger.
+His work has appeared in The New York Times, The Washington Post and Atlanta Journal-Constitution.
+He earned his bachelor’s in journalism from the University of Mississippi in 2014.